Women candidates and their campaigns: the latest info, trends and historical context.

 Susan J. Carroll is Professor of Political Science and Women’s and Gender Studies at Rutgers University as well as Senior Scholar at the Center for American Women and Politics (CAWP) of the Eagleton Institute of Politics.

-Carroll is the author of numerous publications on women’s political participation, including Women as Candidates in American Politics (Indiana University Press, Second Edition, 1994); editor of The Impact of Women in Public Office (Indiana University Press, 2001) and Women and American Politics: New Questions, New Directions (Oxford University Press, 2003); and co-editor of Gender and Elections: Shaping the Future of American Politics (Cambridge University Press, 2006).
+Carroll is the author of numerous publications on women's political participation, including Women as Candidates in American Politics (Indiana University Press, Second Edition, 1994) and More Women Can Run: Gender and Pathways to the State Legislatures (Oxford University Press, 2013) (with Kira Sanbonmatsu).
+Her edited volumes include: The Impact of Women in Public Office (Indiana University Press, 2001), Women and American Politics: New Questions, New Directions (Oxford University Press, 2003), and Gender and Elections: Shaping the Future of American Politics (Cambridge University Press, Third Edition, 2014) (with Richard L. Fox).
 She has published many journal articles and book chapters focusing on women candidates, voters, elected officials, and political appointees.
 Her recent research examines gender and political representation and the role of gender in elections.

 As senior scholar at the Center for American Women and Politics, Carroll has been co-principal investigator on several major research projects funded by the Ford Foundation, the Charles H. Revson Foundation, and the Barbara Lee Foundation.
-She has co-authored several CAWP publications focusing on the recruitment and impact of women state legislators and members of Congress, including Reshaping the Agenda: Women in State Legislatures; Women's Routes to Elective Office: A Comparison With Men's; and Voices, Views, Votes: The Impact of Women in the 103rd Congress.
+She has co-authored several CAWP publications focusing on the recruitment and impact of women state legislators and members of Congress, including Poised to Run: Women's Pathways to the State Legislatures; Reshaping the Agenda: Women in State Legislatures; Women's Routes to Elective Office: A Comparison With Men's; and Voices, Views, Votes: The Impact of Women in the 103rd Congress.

 Carroll was instrumental in developing the pioneering graduate program in women and politics within the political science department at Rutgers University, and she is especially proud of the accomplishments of the extraordinary feminist scholars she has helped educate.
 At the Eagleton Institute of Politics, Carroll oversees the Eagleton Undergraduate Associates Program, an honors-like program through which a select group of juniors and seniors examine the interconnections between the theory and practice of politics.